smalla/Transmissionbt-frontend/README.md

 # Transmissionbt-frontend
 A very simple multi user frontend for the transmission-daemon
-Made by AI, thank You Claude and Gemini
+Made by AI, thank You Claude and Gemini and bmad-method

 # Multi-User Transmission Frontend